Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

+* Code Review Comments *

-In battle.py, .one() could raise an Exception if no result is found before you check the existence of deck_id.
+**In battle.py, .one() could raise an Exception if no result is found before you check the existence of deck_id.
 Instead, I would execute the query and use fetchone(), then check if it is None before accessing result[0].
-Like this: result = connection.execute(...).fetchone() if result is None: raise Exception deck_id = result[0]
+Like this: result = connection.execute(...).fetchone() if result is None: raise Exception deck_id = result[0]**

+*** Updated battle.py for the review comments ***

-In catalog.py, I would suggest in create_catalog to add either a warning log or raise an exception if the catalog returns empty.
+** In catalog.py, I would suggest in create_catalog to add either a warning log or raise an exception if the catalog returns empty.

-In create_catalog, I would suggest adding an ORDER BY for this query: SELECT name, price FROM packs to return the packs that are expected with that call and in an order that is pre-determined.
+In create_catalog, I would suggest adding an ORDER BY for this query: SELECT name, price FROM packs to return the packs that are expected with that call and in an order that is pre-determined. **

+*** catalog.py has been updated for the above 2 review comments **

 In collection.py, in two different routes, you use the function name get_collection, which may cause an error or lead to confusion when distinguishing between functions.
 I recommend changing one of these function names to be more descriptive for their respective routes.